-At the 2016 summer conventions of Jehovah’s Witnesses, a video will be shown that has a father talking to his son, as the child wants to enter “conservatory,” or a special school for children with gifts in arts or music.
-The child talks about his passion for playing the violin, but the father tells him that conservatory is simply too competitive and pressures children to make music their life.
+At the 2016 summer conventions of Jehovah’s Witnesses, a video was shown that has a father talking to his son, as the child wants to enter “conservatory,” or a special school for children with gifts in arts or music.
+The child talks about his passion for playing the violin, but the father tells him that conservatory is simply too competitive, and that it pressures children to make music their life.
 Despite the child’s plea that he be allowed to try conservatory for some time, the father is stubborn and simply won’t allow it.

 Just Sit on the Couch Until the New System Arrives

 This video is just depressing for most ex-Jehovah’s Witnesses, because far too many of us know the feeling of having a certain passion in life, or a certain talent, only to have it squelched because it would dare to take time away from the religion and its incessant demands.
 We know what it’s like to be warned against spending one precious second in the dangerous air space of those who are not Jehovah’s Witnesses.

 We also know how hurtful it is to see other children being allowed to pursue their passions and their talents.
 How we wished we were able to express ourselves freely and get that sense of fulfillment from music, painting, writing, movie making, or even pursuits like architecture, marine biology, veterinary medicine; the list could go on!